aaronw1651/sep10-freedom-project-/blog/entry04.md

 Critical thinking from understanding how to troubleshoot and learning the best practices of experimentation.

+With the sources added within this write-up, it up further my skills and knowledge about Html, the website that really helped me with this task was W3Schools, as i can learn a specfic code, plus,  the website allows me to try it myself so i can get a better understanding of it.

 Before, I've always had a very professional attitude—from addressing my process to clean documentation and annotated code to crediting research when due.
 I've always been a keen learner and loved to "play" with any new technology.